North West Essex hills and pretty villages

-A shorter route cuts out most of the higher ground including the outlying villages of Chrishall and Elmdon, this is rated 3/10.
+It is possible to shorten the walk by 6.2 km (3.9 mi), this cuts out most of the higher ground including the outlying villages of Chrishall and Elmdon and is rated 3/10.

-Audley End station is on the West Anglia Main Line from Liverpool Street to Cambridge (up to three trains per hour Mon-Sat, two per hour on Sun), with a journey time of between 53 to 68 minutes.
+Audley End station is on the West Anglia Main Line from Liverpool Street to Cambridge (two trains per hour), with a journey time of between 53 to 63 minutes.
 Trains usually stop at Tottenham Hale for connections with Stratford services and the Victoria Line.

 |Saturday Walkers Club||Take the train closest to 10.30 hours if intending to eat in Arkesden, or the train closest to 9.30 hours if intending to eat in Chrishall, and if walking the extended walk.|